ULTRAMagic Interval - Chapter 0

 Serjiel nodded.
 “It’s a source of great wisdom, but also great madness.
 Ideally it should’ve stayed a story, but the Cosmos is a truly unpredictable place, beholden to the fantasies of Man.
 What has my utmost concern is Anne Vozenilek.
 Milosh may be dead, but that infernal cult isn’t truly gone.
 I fear Anne may try to do something stupid within the tower.”

 Ultimatum nodded, recalling previous events.
-“And given the outsiders General Raisa and General Hannibal saw going into Karnage’s tower…”
+“And given the outsiders Raisa and Hannibal saw going into Karnage’s tower…”

 “Jeez, humans can be real pests, can’t they?”
-Wynstan remarked.
+Wynnstan remarked.
 “Err, no offense, Barry.”

 “Just my luck…” Ultimatum said with one more sigh.